What to know about Hawaii travel right now | KRDO

 “Visitors with travel plans to stay in other parts of Maui and the Kohala Coast of Hawaiʻi Island in the coming weeks are encouraged to contact their hotels for updated information and how their travel plans may be affected,” the tourism management authority said in an update Wednesday.

-Inke Kappeler, a producer with CNN Digital in Berlin, Germany, is among those caught up in sudden travel disarray.
+Inke Kappeler, a producer with CNN Digital in Berlin, Germany, was among those caught up in sudden travel disarray.
 She and her family were scheduled to head to Maui on Thursday from Kauai.
 Hawaiian Airlines told them they would need to reschedule as it was not advisable to travel to Maui for the next two weeks.

-She’s been unable to communicate with the hotel they had booked in the resort area of Ka’anapali, which is near one of the fire outbreaks.
-“I’ve tried to phone them several times, but the line is absolutely dead.
-I sent them a text message but no reply so far.”

-Their return flight to Germany is scheduled out of Maui.
-Kappelar anticipates trying to fly out of Daniel Inouye International Airport on Oahu instead.
+Kappeler said her hotel in Maui was not reachable by phone.

 Can I get a refund for upcoming lodging bookings on Maui?

+Guests at those resorts “have departed the hotels, as requested by Maui County officials.
+Our teams have focused on facilitating this evacuation, communicating with guests, and supporting our associates during this difficult time,” Conneighton said via email, directing travelers to the area to follow news reports and MauiCounty.gov for situation updates.

+To modify bookings, she directed guests to Marriott.com or the Marriott app.
+Cancellation fees at the three affected West Maui hotels are waived through August 31.

-CNN Travel has reached out to Marriott and Hyatt, which both have properties in affected areas.
-The lodging companies have not yet responded directly.
+CNN Travel has reached out to Hyatt, which also has properties in affected areas.
+The lodging company has not yet responded.

 The Lahaina Shores Beach Resort is advising guests to contact its reservations team at 888-524-5098 to reschedule.

 Outrigger Resorts has posted an FAQ about Maui that includes instructions for guests who can’t get back to their resort to check out.
-Guests with upcoming stays on Maui are encouraged to rebook at one of the brand’s other properties on Oahu, Hawaii Island or Kauai.
-The FAQ dated August 9 did not address refunds.
-Hawaii Island guests are directed to the county website for information.
+The FAQ dated August 9 outlined options for near-term guests including cancellation, changing dates or rebooking to another island.

 Many large hotel companies have more flexible cancellation policies brought in with the Covid-19 pandemic.